Who we are

 - Volunteers – the vast majority of visitors to the farm so far have been volunteers.
 Since our first growing season in 2010 we have been very reliant on volunteers – especially with our hedge-planting (nearly 2km now planted!) and clearing the site of docks.
 We have benefitted hugely from all the time and effort people have given us; hopefully, in return, we have given all our volunteers an interesting experience learning about veg growing and the creation of a working farm.
 In the long-term we don’t want our business to have to rely on volunteers, but we will always be open for people to come and give their time in exchange for a day talking and working alongside us, learning and experiencing what we do.
 We hope that the experiences volunteers have with us go on to change the way they grow, eat or buy their vegetables.

 - Training and courses – one of the things we discovered early on in this project was a skills gap in organic horticulture.
 We are evidence of that ourselves – inexperienced growers starting a new business.
 There’s a good demand for local fruit and vegetables, and quite often the growing skills aren’t there to match that demand.
-We have participated in Kindling’s Commercial Horticulture course alongside other local growers and hope we will be able to run more trainings courses in the future.
+We have participated in the Kindling Trust’s Commercial Organic Horticulture course alongside other local growers and hope we will be able to run more training courses in the future.

 - People not profit – we are a non-profit-distributing co-operative, which means that we cannot give any profits we make to ourselves.
 We can either reinvest it in the business or donate it to social or charitable causes.